etalab-ia/InfraScale/README.md

 Infrascale is a tool developed by the Albert API team to estimate GPU requirements to do LLM inference at scale.
 It makes estimations within a 10% error margin for models between 8b and 27b and for node sizes lower than 8.

+## Why InfraScale?

+While working within the French public administration, we realized that nearly every organization faces the same question: how many GPUs are needed to reliably serve a given number of users?
+Operating the official GenAI API for the government, we confronted this challenge firsthand.
+To plan for the near future—scaling to 2.5 million public agents—we needed a way to benchmark and compare different approaches (e.g., commercial services versus self-hosted open-weight models).
+InfraScale was born from this necessity.

 ## Quickstart

 - Create and activate a python virtual environment